daviddalpiaz/appliedstats/logistic.md

 ## age             0.024847330  0.07764277
 ```

+Note that we could create intervals by rearranging the results of the Wald test to obtain the Wald confidence interval.
+This would be given by

+$$
+\hat{\beta}_j \pm z_{\alpha/2} \cdot \text{SE}[\hat{\beta}_j].
+$$

+However, `R` is using a slightly different approach based on a concept called the profile likelihood.
+(The details of which we will omit.)
+Ultimately the intervals reported will be similar, but the method used by `R` is more common in practice, probably at least partially because it is the default approach in `R`.
+Check to see how intervals using the formula above compare to those from the output of `confint()`.
+(Or, note that using `confint.default()` will return the results of calculating the Wald confidence interval.)

+### Confidence Intervals for Mean Response

 Confidence intervals for the mean response require some additional thought.
-With a large enough sample, we have
+With a "large enough" sample, we have

 $$
 \frac{\hat{\eta}({\bf x}) - \eta({\bf x})}{\text{SE}[\hat{\eta}({\bf x})]} \overset{\text{approx}}{\sim} N(0, 1)